-During surgery, Dr. Diaz usually administers a local analgesic directly to your surgical site.
-Some patients may opt to have a longer lasting anesthetic called EXPAREL®, which can significantly reduce—and may even eliminate—the need for opiate pain medications after surgery.
+During surgery, Dr. Diaz usually administers a local analgesic directly to the surgical site.
+Some patients may opt to have a longer-lasting anesthetic called EXPAREL®, which can significantly reduce—and may even eliminate—the need for opiate pain medications after surgery.
 The pain-relieving effects of EXPAREL can last up to 3 days, while minimizing the physical side effects associated with opiates.

 Most tummy tuck patients feel comfortable returning to work within about 10 days of surgery, although an extended recuperation may be necessary depending on the type of job you have.

 After a full tummy tuck, expect to reach the following milestones along this general timeline (experiences vary):